 This is a replica of a historic lighthouse that once guided mariners along the Choptank River.
 The lighthouse features a mini-museum and visitor information.
-From May-October, the lighthouse is open daily, 9am-6pm. for free self-guided tours.
+From May through October, the lighthouse is open daily, 9:30am to 5:30pm. for free, self-guided tours.
 Volunteers serving as “lighthouse keepers” will be on duty Fridays, Saturdays, and Sundays to answer any questions.
-In the off season (November-April), the lighthouse is open by appointment (call 410-463-2653).
+In the off-season (November through April), the lighthouse is open by appointment (call 410-463-2653).

 For more info and photos, join the Choptank River Lighthouse on Facebook.

 Long Wharf Park